tmarjomaa/building4/content/posts/gitting-started-git-cheat-sheet.md

 author: "Tommi Marjomaa"
 title: "Gitting started - Git Cheat Sheet"
 linktitle: "Gitting started - Git Cheat Sheet"
+description: "I know there are already bunch of Git cheat sheets all around The Internets, but this one is something I have gathered and kept close to me while getting started with git on my (continuing) journey from an ops guy to a devops guy.
+And if you happened to bump into this page after searching for \"git cheat sheet\", I believe you'll find relevant information for you."
 date: "2020-07-05T18:00:00+03:00"
 tags: ["git", "cheatsheet"]
 draft: false